 Possible problems and side effects of surgery

 Surgery for stomach cancer is complex and can lead to problems.
 These could include bleeding from the surgery, blood clots, and damage to the nearby organs.
 Rarely, the new connections between the ends of the stomach and esophagus or small intestine may not hold together and can leak.
-These problems, which could be fatal, were more common in the past.
-Today, only about 1% to 2% of people die after this surgery.
-This number can be higher when all the lymph nodes are removed, but it is lower in the hands of highly skilled surgeons.
+These problems are not common, but sometimes can be fatal.
+The risk of these surgeries are lowest when they are done by surgeons with a lot of experience in treating stomach cancer.

 It is very important that you talk to your doctor before surgery about what you are going to have.
 Some surgeons try to leave behind as much of the stomach as they can so that patients will have fewer problems later.
 But the tradeoff is that the cancer might be more likely to come back.
 Again, it’s important that your surgeon be very skilled, have a lot of experience, and be able to do the most up-to-date operations.

-To learn more about surgery for cancer, see our document Understanding Cancer Surgery: A Guide for Patients and Families.
+To learn more about surgery for cancer, see our document A Guide to Cancer Surgery.